||Planning and Zoning Code- Section 44

 - There is sufficient area to provide additional buffers where needed.

 - The configuration of the tract allows for an orderly and functional layout for buildings,

 - The Commission in its sole and legislative discretion determines the parcel is more suited to

 Active Adult than traditional single family home development.

-- Residences are limited to a single family detached structures and shall
+- Residences are limited to single family detached or attached structures and shall

 - The proposed active adult housing development shall be a Common Interest

 Ownership Community as defined in Chapter 828 of the Connecticut General Statutes.

 - The site shall be served by public sewer and water supply, both of which